jashusai/log1/README.md

 ## About the project:

-My project was Log analysis project and this run in python and connect to a database name psycopg2.
+My project was Log analysis project and this run in python3 and connect to a database name psycopg2.

 ## Required Softwares: